Vallenain/Drive-files-generator/README.md

 ```

 1. The outter object must have a single entry.
 The key is the ID of the folder where you want to create the file tree
-or `my-drive` if you want it to be the root of your Drive.
+or the special value `my-drive` if you want it to be the root of your Drive.
 A shared drive ID can be passed too.

 2. Inside a folder, you can specify the different Google Drive elements you want to create.
 Either documents from the
 the list, or the special "folders" entry if you want to create subfolders.